Kong/docs.konghq.com/app/_hub/flash/set-dynamic-upstream-host/index.md

       datatype: string
       description: |
         Request body parameter name which will be used to form the upstream host.
         Only `application/json` and `application/x-www-form-urlencoded` content types are supported.
-For Json message, the field name or Json path needs to be passed.
+For a JSON message, the field name or JSON Path must be passed.

         For example, if the JSON message is `{"target": "httpbin"}` and `config.body_param` is set to `target`,  the `httpbin` value from the